AdamDriverFactCheck/AdamDriverFactCheck/README.md

 Is something wrong?
 Send a pull request with evidence.

+## Claim: Adam Driver improvised a notoriously racist line in the movie BlacKkKlansman

+**Fact Check:** False

+**Info:**
+The line, in which Driver's character screams that someone is a "spearchucker," is present in the film script.[[Reference]](https://thescriptlab.com/wp-content/uploads/scripts/BlackKKlansman.pdf)

+Director Spike Lee has spoken at length about how uncomfortable white actors were saying the racist lines in his film.[[Reference]](https://www.nzherald.co.nz/entertainment/spike-lee-blackkklansmans-white-actors-had-problems-saying-the-n-word/MS3PPMECS72JBG7FFUNIE3VQYU/)

 ## Claim: Adam Driver’s wife, Joanne Tucker, comes from a Bermudan slave-owning family

 **Fact Check:** Possibly True; lacks context